 The security of patient data and billing information has been a weak spot up till now, but blockchain technology promises to change all that.
-By creating a complete record of every customer, client and patient transaction, the blockchain can make hack attempts more difficult and less successful, and that is good news for the entire healthcare industry.
+By creating a complete record of every customer, client, and patient transaction, blockchain can make hack attempts more difficult and less successful, and that is good news for the entire healthcare industry.

 Solve.care, a Ukrainian blockchain start-up founded in 2017, stores patient and healthcare data via distributed ledger technology.
 Solve.care provides a unified interface and administrative platform which allows healthcare providers to store, share, and protect user’s healthcare records.

 Likewise, each patient has self-sovereign access to their clinical data, which for the first time allows patients to decide who has access to their data – even allowing patients to share their health data with selected clinical trials for extra income.

 You can read our exclusive interview with Solve.care here.

 Up till now, many ordinary people have been baffled by the enormous run-up in the price of Bitcoin and other cryptocurrencies.
 As they watched the prices go higher and higher, they wondered what was behind it all.
 Many marveled at how something which does not physically exist could be worth so much, and why intelligent and informed investors were willing to pay so much for seemingly so little.